- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Many vaccines are available for use in dogs and cats, but not every pet needs every available vaccine.
 Some vaccines are considered core vaccines and should be administered to all pets, whereas other vaccines are optional and may be recommended for pets based on a variety of factors, such as their risk for exposure to disease.
 Vaccine recommendations can also change throughout a pet’s life, as travel habits and other variables change.
 We will consider all these factors as we determine which vaccines your pet should have.

 We also offer titers, which may be performed prior to revaccination.
 A titer is a blood test to determine the antibodies present to see if your pet is already adequately protected, in which case a vaccination may not be needed.

+Vaccinations are part of routine wellness care for your pet.
+There are a lot of vaccines available, but that doesn’t mean your pet needs them all.
+Our veterinarians will work with you to answer your questions and determine which ones are needed for your pet.
+Our veterinarians at Burke Animal Clinic are here to help.
 It is best if the pet has no apparent health issues at the time of the vaccine.
 Therefore, at Burke Animal Clinic, an exam is required for all vaccines unless your pet has been in for a wellness exam within four months of administering the vaccines.

 Schedule an Appointment with Our Veterinarian in Burke Today!

 Protecting your pet is our primary goal, so developing an appropriate vaccine schedule for your pet is important to us.
 Call us today at 703-569-9600 to set up an appointment with our veterinarian in Burke.